-Many public complaints regarding political advertising raise issues about the truth and accuracy of the advertisement, in particular concerns that the advertising is misleading.
+Many complaints regarding political advertising raise issues about truth and accuracy, in particular concerns that the advertising is misleading.
 The Community Panel considers complaints under Section 2 of the Code of Ethics, which does not cover matters of truth and accuracy.

 Other organisations that regulate political or election advertising

 Other organisations that may be of assistance in regard to political or election advertising include: